top of page

 M.Ed., NBC-HWC, RYT

 My passion for health and wellness began more than two decades ago while working in college health.
-As a trained educator, counselor, and board-certified health and wellness coach, I developed one of the first collegiate wellness coaching programs in the country at the University of New Hampshire.
-I have supported hundreds of students and employees in discovering their version of optimal wellness and happiness.
-I believe that people and communities need access to opportunities to engage in self-inquiry, knowledge attainment, skill development, and community care.
+As a trained educator, counselor, and board-certified health and wellness coach, I developed one of the first collegiate wellness coaching programs in the country.
+I aim to help people move towards the discovery of their version of optimal wellness and happiness.
+I do this through a public health framework that understands how people and communities need access to opportunities to engage in self-inquiry, knowledge attainment, skill development, and community care to be healthy and well.
+Additionally, â€‹â€‹I am a skilled teacher of yoga and mindfulness meditation.

-faculty member in the College of Health & Human Services where I designed and teach academic courses on well-being and yoga/mindfulness meditation.
+In addition to my work at Begin Again Wellness, I work at the University of New Hampshire's Health & Wellness center as a Well-Being Educator/Counselor.
+And, I am an adjunct faculty member in the College of Health & Human Services where I designed and teach academic courses on well-being and yoga/mindfulness meditation.

 Master's Degree, Education & Counseling